+003143.1 A/E shall prepare a draft of the application for plan approval and statement of special inspections and review the information with CSU PM before submitting the drawings and specifications for plan approval.

+Cleveland State University - A/E Design Guidelines 4/8/2025 Division 0 Page 1 of 3

-- 003143.1 A/E shall prepare a draft of the application for plan approval and statement of special inspections and review the information with OUA before submitting the drawings and specifications for plan approval. - 003143.2 Payment of fees for the plan approval shall be made by OUA directly to industrial compliance via credit card unless otherwise stipulated in the A/E scope of services.
-A/E shall make the electronic submittal and forward the electronic invoice, including the permit and invoice numbers required to allow OUA PM to make the electronic payment. - 003143.3 A/E shall schedule the submittal for plan approval so that partial plan approval is completed prior to releasing the project documents to bidders.
+- 003143.2 A/E shall make the electronic submittal and pay all plan review fees, to be charged to OCP as a reimbursable. - 003143.3 A/E shall schedule the submittal for plan approval so that partial plan approval is completed prior to releasing the project documents to bidders.